 Now, while there are those who are strictly opposed to teaching their kids to believe in Santa, and I understand their rationale, I happen to delight in the joy my children get from putting milk and cookies out (and carrots…they usually insist Santa have a balanced snack on his busiest night of the year).
 Kids get so frickin’ excited about Santa comin’ to town!
 It’s incredible to watch these little minds at work as they create a world in which one man, along with nine flying (yes, flying) reindeer (one with a light bulb for a nose bright enough to guide Santa’s sleigh in the dark) travels the entire globe in one evening, delivering presents to every home of every girl and boy.
 Security systems are no match for Santa.
 Neither are deadbolt locks.
 Santa’s preferred mode of entrance?
 A chimney.
 No chimney?
 No problem.
 Santa will just use his magic.

 The reason I have supported my children’s belief in an immortal Santa Claus is not because I want to keep them in line with the threat of receiving nothing but coal in their stocking, but because kids’ imaginations are meant to be encouraged.
 And that’s what Christmas time does for them.
 As adults, we can relive those days when life was simpler and magic seemed possible.
-And that is because it is now our job as parents to create that magic we felt as kids when we could hardly sleep the night before because the anticipation of Santa putting presents under the tree made it the most exciting day of the year.
-And knowing we could count on this one day allowed us to defer the gratification of having things our parents told us we couldn’t have throughout the year.
+And that is because it is now our job as someone who has grown up to re-create the magic we felt as kids when we could hardly sleep the night before because the anticipation of Santa putting presents under the tree made it the most exciting day of the year.
+Knowing we could count on this one day allowed us to defer the gratification of having things our parents told us we couldn’t have throughout the year.

 Indeed, children are told a myriad of tales to explain how presents mysteriously end up under the tree and under what conditions those presents get delivered (only to good girls and boys).
 What they aren’t told about Santa Claus is that he once truly existed as a Greek bishop in the third and fourth centuries and was known then as Saint Nicholas, a man who delivered gifts to children in need.
 And over centuries..centuries!..he has inspired various cultural interpretations of what has now become an international icon.
 The original St. Nick wasn’t really fat and jolly.
 He didn’t have a long, curly white beard.
 His stomach didn’t shake when he laughed like a bowl full of jelly.
 But to every child in America, that is exactly what Santa looks like.
 In other parts of the world, while the memory of Saint Nicholas lives on, the traditions surrounding his legend are not always consistent with ours, nor is his image.

 And so it seems the bishop Saint Nicholas who inspired an international holiday (named after him originally and celebrated on December 6th), and Jesus of Nazareth who put the Christ in Christmas, actually have a lot in common.
-Jesus, for example, lived in the middle eastern part of the world and yet, as westerners, we insist he looked just like us (well, those of us with white skin).
+Jesus, for example, was born in the Middle Eastern part of the world and yet, as Westerners, we insist he looked just like us (well, those of us with white skin).
 The images we see of Jesus Christ only reinforce this myth.
-But chances are (hate to break it to you) he actually looked very much like the people we’ve been at war with for more than a decade.
+But chances are (hate to break it to you) he actually looked very much like the people we’ve been at war with for decades (unless he was just a freak of nature?!)
 This, I’m sure, isn’t news to any of you.
 Surely, if you’re a believer in Christ, you’ve thought this one through.
 But what about the stories we’re told from the Bible and lessons we’re encouraged to believe?
-Is it possible that while once based on true, historical events, so much of what Christianity is founded on today is nothing but a constantly evolving, retelling of stories originally meant merely to uplift and inspire, to offer hope and provide explanations for our existence and the world around us?
-Afterall, the stories surrounding Santa have only become more elaborate and detailed over the years and no longer mirror Saint Nicholas, an historical figure, but are rather based on fantasy and trickery.
+Is it possible that while once based on true, historical events, so much of what Christianity is founded on today is nothing but a constantly evolving, retelling of stories originally meant to uplift and inspire, to offer hope and provide an explanation for our existence and the world around us?
+After all, the stories surrounding Santa have only become more elaborate and detailed over the years and no longer mirror Saint Nicholas, an historical figure, but are rather based on fantasy and trickery.

-So when you tell kids about Santa’s lists, of course they will ask how Santa will even know whether they’ve been naughty or nice.
-Simple.
-SANTA SEES EVERYTHING YOU DO.
+When you tell kids about Santa’s lists, they will eventually start to ask how Santa could possibly know whether they’ve been naughty or nice.
+So grown ups have come up with a simple answer: SANTA SEES EVERYTHING YOU DO.
 He sees you when you’re sleeping (creepy!), he knows when you’re awake.
 He knows if you’ve been bad or good… AND he’s not only watching you, but he’s watching every other girl and boy, every second of every day.
 WOW.
 Sounds silly, doesn’t it?
 Yeah, well so does the existence of a big man in the sky looking down on all of us “sinners” and keeping track of our discretions.